Adaptive experiment design for LTI systems: Introduction

-Optimal experiment design for parameter estimation is a research topic that has been in the interest of various studies over the past century (see, e.g., \cite{atkinson01}, \cite{bandara09}, \cite{bernaerts05}, \cite{bombois01}, \cite{dror06}, \cite{hahn11}, \cite{lohmann92}, \cite{pronzato08}, \cite{wynn70} and references therein).
-The existing results include many analytical solutions (see \cite{hjalmarsson05}, \cite{jansson05}, \cite{gevers11} and the references therein).
-Typically, a key problem in optimal input design is that the optimal input depends on some unknown system properties, e.g., system parameters, that are to be identified.
-One of the fundamental routes to cope with this problem is to employ adaptive input schemes, i.e., as information from the system is gathered the input properties are changed.
-Adaptive design is usually called sequential design in statistics literature, where there exist a rich collection of results and applications (see, e.g., \cite{lai01} and the references therein).
-Adaptive experiment design has also been studied in many works in engineering literature (see, e.g., \cite{lindqvist01}, \cite{perez01}, \cite{sasena02}, \cite{gerencser05}, \cite{gerencser09} and \cite{huang12}).
-However, as pointed out in \cite{hjalmarsson05} and \cite{gerencser09}, there are few results that address these issues for dynamic systems.
+A key problem in optimal experiment design is that the optimal experiment typically depends on the system parameters that are to be identified.
+One of the fundamental routes to cope with this problem is to employ adaptive schemes, meaning that as information from the system is gathered the experimental conditions are changed.
+Adaptive design is usually called sequential design in the statistics literature, where there exist a rich collection of results and applications (see, e.g., \cite{lai01} and the references therein).

+When only the input excitation is considered part of the experiment design, we will use the terminology input design.
+Adaptive input design has been studied in many works in engineering literature (see, e.g., \cite{lindqvist01}, \cite{perez01}, \cite{sasena02}, \cite{gerencser05}, \cite{gerencser09} and \cite{huang12}).
+However, as pointed out in \cite{hjalmarsson05} and \cite{gerencser09}, there are few results that address this problem for dynamical systems.
+Given the increasing practical relevance of input design, it is becoming urgent to provide a solid theoretical foundation for such methods.

+When the system is linear time-invariant and belongs to the model set, and the input is (quasi-)stationary, it is only the second order properties of the input that asymptotically (in the sample size) influence the model quality.
+Thus in this case it is the spectrum, or equivalently the autocorrelation sequence, of the input that is the design variable in optimal input design.
+The actual input sequence can be generated by filtering white noise through an input spectrum shaping filter corresponding to a stable spectral factor of the optimal input spectrum \cite{jansson05}.
+Building on this, an obvious approach to adaptive input design is to combine a recursive identification scheme with a time-varying input spectrum shaping filter, computed from the solution of the optimal input design problem using the the most recent model estimate as a substitute for the true system.

+Such a certainty equivalence approach leads to an adaptive feedback system where, similar to adaptive control, the input properties change over time depending on the response of the system.
+From a performance perspective there are several issues that are non-trivial to analyze: \begin{itemize} \item[(i)] Under which conditions will the parameter estimates of such a procedure converge?

+\item[(ii)] If the algorithm converges, will it be consistent, i.e. will the model parameters correspond to the true system parameters?